-3. Living in the Future - The Incredibly Massive Time Difference
+3. Living in the Future

 I thought I’d suffered jet lag on my trips to visit family in Europe, but it was NOTHING compared to what I experienced moving to Seoul.
 The 13 hour time difference was so tough to adjust to.
 Thankfully, because I’d spent two weeks in Ireland, my body had already jumped five hours ahead.